gap-system/GapWWW/Contacts/contacts.md

 [People]({{ site.baseurl }}/Contacts/People/people.html)
 acknowledges the help given to the GAP project in different ways by many colleagues.
 All of these are refered to as the **"GAP Group"**.
-To contact the GAP Group by email, please use the address
+To contact the GAP Group by email regarding matters concerning the GAP computer algebra system, please use the address
 <support@gap-system.org>.

 The GAP Group is most interested in close contact to the users of GAP.